Hernia Mesh Surgery

 Most mesh surgeries take anywhere from 30 minutes to two hours.
 Anesthesia type and operation time vary.

 These surgeries can prevent the condition from worsening and minimize the chance of recurrence.
-Hernia mesh surgery provides the only permanent solution for correcting a hernia.
+Hernia surgery (herniorrhaphy) provides the only permanent solution for correcting a hernia.

 Surgical Techniques and Types of Hernia Mesh Surgery

-Technological advances have made way for new mesh-placement methods, such as enhanced-view totally extraperitoneal, endoscopic mini- or less-open sublay and endoscopic totally extraperitoneal approach.
+Technological advances have made way for new mesh-placement methods, such as enhanced-view totally extraperitoneal (eTEP), endoscopic mini/less open sublay (EMILOS) and endoscopic totally extraperitoneal approach (TEA).

 There are three primary techniques for mesh hernia repair:

-• Intraperitoneal Onlay Mesh: Surgeons enter the peritoneal cavity to place mesh.
+• Intraperitoneal Onlay Mesh (IPOM): Surgeons enter the peritoneal cavity to place mesh.

-• Totally Extraperitoneal: Doctors place mesh from outside the peritoneum.
+• Totally Extraperitoneal (TEP): Doctors place mesh from outside the peritoneum.

-• Transabdominal Preperitoneal: Surgeons place mesh through a small incision in the peritoneum, a thin abdominal membrane.
+• Transabdominal Preperitoneal (TAPP): Surgeons place mesh through a small incision in the peritoneum, a thin membrane encasing the abdomen.

 Studies suggest that the TAPP method has higher rates of abdominal visceral injuries and port-site hernias.
+A port is an opening in the abdomen through which instruments are inserted during laparoscopic surgery.
 Surgeons consider TEP a more complex procedure but one with fewer potential complications.
+However, both TAPP and TEP have steep learning curves.

 Enhanced-view totally extraperitoneal surgical repair typically has a quicker recovery and less postoperative pain than IPOM, and a study indicates it can be more cost-effective.
 However, data also shows that IPOM is easier and faster than other laparoscopic hernia surgeries.
 Further study is needed to evaluate the differences.